DijoG/MINLAM/README.md

 # MINLAM

-**MINLAM** is  an R package Bayesian probability estimation in categorical multimodal data.
+**MINLAM** is  an R package for Bayesian probability estimation in categorical multimodal data.
 It performs subpopulation detection and probability assignment using Metropolitan-Hastings sampling built upon the `INLA` (Integrated Nested Laplace Approximation) framework.

 ## Overview